sashaNull/PennCloud/backend_servers/README.md

     Make the tablet names more spaced out like aa-ag, ah-am, etc.
     Include more servers
     Make a script to run all servers at the same time.

+Requirements to implement this:
+- Modify initialise_cache function so it reads from config file instead of the data directory.
+- Modify the get_file_name function so that it works with variable file names.
 Planned Deadline: 19th April

 2. Primary Based Replication: